gawati/gawati-docs/docs/source/development/dev-env-local.rst

     4. **Ant**: Download and `install Ant <http://ant.apache.org/manual/install.html#installing>`_
     5. **Apache HTTPD 2.4.x**: Install Apache, on Cent OS, Ubuntu and OS X this will likely be installed by default, on Windows you will have to download and install, see `Apache for Windows <https://www.apachehaus.com/cgi-bin/download.plx>`_; enable `mod_alias`, `mod_rewrite`, `mod_proxy`, `mod_proxy_http` and enable htaccess.
     6. **KeyCloak 3.4.1**: Authentication server, see :doc:`./authentication`
+    7. **RabbitMQ 3.7.6**: Message Queue server, used by the content sync engine that moves data between the  :ref:`gawati-editor` and the  :ref:`gawati-portal` see `installing rabbitmq server <https://www.rabbitmq.com/download.html>`_, `version 3.7.6 <https://bintray.com/rabbitmq/all/rabbitmq-server/3.7.6>`_ you will need to install Erlang 20.3 before that, see `installing erlang <http://www.erlang.org/downloads/20.3>`_.
+    8. **MongoDB 3.6.5 Community Edition**: Used by the Gawati User Profiles system, see `Download MongoDB <https://www.mongodb.com/download-center?jmp=nav#community>`_ , `Install MongoDb <https://docs.mongodb.com/manual/installation/>`_
+    9. **Jetty 9.4.6.v20170531**: Used by :ref:`gawati-portal` (NOTE: required, only if you are saving legal documents in XML format), `Download <https://repo1.maven.org/maven2/org/eclipse/jetty/jetty-distribution/9.4.6.v20170531/jetty-distribution-9.4.6.v20170531.zip>`_ , `Installing <https://www.eclipse.org/jetty/documentation/9.4.x/index.html>`_.
-    7. *Visual Studio Code*: This is if you want play around with gawati code.
+    10. *Visual Studio Code*: This is if you want play around with gawati code.
 Download, and setup Visual Studio Code (there are versions for Windows, OS X and Linux) for development, see `VS Code Setup <./using-vscode.rst>`_

 .. contents:: Table of Contents